a11rew/sha-assist/README.md

-# SHA Assistant
+# 🕵️ SHA Assist

-## Easy SHA1, SHA256, SHA384, SHA512, MD5 HTTPS domain fingerprinting.
+## Easy SHA1, SHA256, SHA384, SHA512, MD5 HTTPS domain certificate fingerprinting.

 Quick zero dependency fingerprinting with one command. sha_assist produces algorithmic hexadecimal hashes of public keys used in TLS/SSL connections' authentication.
 These hashes are useful in verifying the authenticity of recieved HTTPS certificates and are essential in thwarting MiTM attacks for example.